Database

 1. Define your schema

 Section titled “1.
-Define your schema”import { Database } from '@delightstack/database';
+Define your schema”// $lib/schema.ts — shared by the server worker and the browser clientimport { Database } from '@delightstack/database';

 2. Register the Durable Object

 Section titled “2.
-Register the Durable Object”Subclass DatabaseServer with your tables and register it in wrangler.toml
+Register the Durable Object”Subclass DatabaseServer in your Worker entry point, passing the table record and a lazy

 4. The reactive client